oxford-robotics-institute/oord-dataset/index.md

 # Trained model checkpoints

-For the neural network approaches explored in the paper, we release 4 saved checkpoints at [https://huggingface.co/mttgdd/oord-models](https://huggingface.co/mttgdd/oord-models).
+For the neural network approaches explored in the paper, we release 4 saved checkpoints at <a href="https://huggingface.co/mttgdd/oord-models">huggingface.co/mttgdd/oord-models</a>.
 Example use is as below:

 ```python
 from src.resnet18_netvlad import Net